-A person working in Independent Jobs in Serbia typically earns around 0 RSD per month.
+A person working in Independent Jobs in Serbia typically earns around 0 RSD.
 Salaries range from 0 RSD (lowest average) to 0 RSD (highest average, actual maximum salary is higher).

-Closely related to the median are two values: the 25th and the 75th percentiles.
-Reading from the salary distribution diagram, 25% of people working in Independent Jobs are earning less than 0 RSD while 75% of them are earning more than 0 RSD.
-Also from the diagram, 75% of people working in Independent Jobs are earning less than 0 RSD while 25% are earning more than 0 RSD.
+Two values that are highly correlated with the median are the 25th and 75th percentiles.
+By examining the salary distribution diagram, it is possible to determine that 25% of individuals employed in Independent Jobs in Serbia earn less than 0 RSD, while 75% of them earn more.
+Additionally, the diagram reveals that 75% of individuals earn less than 0 RSD, while 25% earn more than that.

 Professionals with experience of more than five years tend to earn on average 36% more than those with five years or less of work experience.

 As you hit the ten years mark, the salary increases by 21% and an additional 14% for those who have crossed the 15 years mark.

 Those figures are presented as guidelines only.
 The numbers become more significant if you consider one job title at a time.

 It is well known that higher education equals a bigger salary, but how much more money can a degree add to your income?